apache/www-site/content/foundation/faq.md

    [Legal Affairs Committee](/legal/).

 We address specific questions about trademarks of The Apache Software Foundation on the [Trademark Policy page](/foundation/marks/).

+## Security

+### How do I report a vulnerability?

+Visit [https://apache.org/security/](https://apache.org/security/) to learn how to report a security vulnerability.

 ## Foundation